c4dm/c4dmpoole/input/fellowships.md

 <br>More details: [https://epsrc.ukri.org/skills/fellows/](https://epsrc.ukri.org/skills/fellows/)

 <b>RAEng Research Fellowships</b>
 <br>The scheme provides funding for five years to encourage the best researchers to remain in the academic engineering sector.
-Applicants may be about to finish their PhD or have up to three years Post-Doctoral research experience.
+Applicants may be about to finish their PhD or have up to four years Post-Doctoral research experience.
 <br>Deadline: 24 September 2018
 <br>More details: [http://www.raeng.org.uk/grants-and-prizes/support-for-research/research-fellowships/raeng-research-fellowship](http://www.raeng.org.uk/grants-and-prizes/support-for-research/research-fellowships/raeng-research-fellowship)